ciaraosull/project-3-mastermind/README.md

 Unified Modelling Language (UML) was used to visualize the various features of the game.

-* A Use Case Diagram was drafted to capture the games functionaity and relationships with the user.
+* A Use Case Diagram was drafted to capture the games functionality and relationships with the user.

-* The Matermind Game is the system represented by the rectangle below.
+* The Mastermind Game is the system represented by the rectangle below.
 The external object is the Primary Actor.
 In this game it will be the Player that initiates the use of the system.

 * The Use Case in the diagram below are represented in circles and these are the actions that will initiate different tasks within the game.